Judaism and sexuality: Masturbation

-Despite not having been explicitly prohibited in the Torah, the Halakha and the Oral Torah view male masturbation as a Halakhic prohibition and a great sin.
+Despite not having been prohibited in the Torah in the form of an explicit commandment, the Halakha and the Oral Torah view male masturbation as a Halakhic prohibition and a great sin, deriving it as a biblical prohibition from Genesis 38:7.
 The attitude towards a male sperm is one of a potential future living human being, and thus, masturbation is referred to as morally, though not legally, similar to murder, in that the masturbator is exterminating his potential offspring.
 Kabbalistic literature declared the act of masturbation to be a major sin.

 Female masturbation is less frowned upon, and indeed very rarely mentioned in any Jewish text.

 In modern days, the Halakhic question on whether taking male semen for the purpose of medical examinations or insemination is a sin remains in dispute among Jewish legal authorities.

-Many Ashkenazi authorities allowed for a married man to occasionally ejaculate outside his wife's body as part of their sexual relations together, following a text by Moses Isserles in his comments on the Shulkhan Arukh.
+Many Ashkenazi authorities allowed for a married man to - under certain specific circumstances - ejaculate outside his wife's body as part of their sexual relations together, following a text by Moses Isserles in his comments on the Shulkhan Arukh.

-Sexual fantasy and pornography
+Sexual fantasy

 The halakhic literature discusses the prohibitions of hirhur (lit. thought) and histaklut (lit. gazing).
 Many of the practices of tzniut (modesty) serve to prevent these prohibitions from occurring.